odota/core/_posts/about.md

 * We don't allow public access to this API for production YASP, but you could do it yourself on your own instance.

 ###How can I run my own YASP for myself/friends?
-* You can run your own instance of YASP, and then add your account_id to the "permanent" list to make them immune to untracking.
+* You can run your own instance of YASP, and then add account_ids to the "permanent" list to make them immune to untracking.